RasaHQ/rasa/docs/docs/reference/rasa/shared/core/domain.md

 - `intents` - The intents as provided by a domain file.
 - `entities` - All entities as provided by a domain file.
+- `roles` - The roles of entities as provided by a domain file.
+- `groups` - The groups of entities as provided by a domain file.

 **Returns**: